Low Impact Development - Runoff Reduction

-- Low-Impact Development - Includes native plant guide and information on rain gardens and rain barrels
+- Bellingham Low-Impact Development - Includes native plant guide and information on rain gardens and rain barrels

-- Kirkland Surface Water Low Impact Development - Includes tools and requirements for rurface water development and LID elements, such as pervious pavement, green roofs rain barrels, and rain garden
+- Kirkland Low Impact Development, Surface Water - Includes tools and requirements for surface water development and LID elements, such as pervious pavement, green roofs, rain barrels, and rain garden

 - Mercer Island Low Impact Development - Basic LID information